-Matters for a Solicitor or Licensed Conveyancer
+Matters for a solicitor or licensed conveyancer

-Any alterations and the extension are more than twenty years old.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+The property appears to have been altered and extended to form its current configuration.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.